AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 ## credentials

-we need to ensure 2 sets of credentials are available in the capsule:
+we need to ensure two sets of credentials are available in the capsule:
 1. AWS (to find and read files on S3)
 2. Codeocean (to find processed data in "data assets" via the Codeocean API)